Denz1994/Sidework/README.txt

 # # # #

 ¶When you have a program that generates this pattern, define a variable size = 8 and change the program so that it works for any size, outputting a grid of the given width and height.

+ User will need to input a size and a chess board will be generated with the dimensions given in the size parameter.